Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: AG-functions for set attractivity

-Our result applies broadly to generic nonlinear switched systems with bounded uncertainties.
-However, it is affected by inherent conservatism, which depends on the specific nonlinearities, the uncertainty structure, and the chosen RCCS.
-In general, given a RCIS $\Omega$, the identification of the whole domain of attraction $\mathbb{D}(\Omega)$ in \eqref{eq:D_Omega} cannot be guaranteed a priori.
+for all $z\in\boldsymbol{\Phi}(x,\sigma(x))$, which is the decrease condition in \eqref{eq:theorem3}–\eqref{eq:theorem7}, and thus, as shown before, guarantees robust local attractivity of $\Omega$ under the switching law $\sigma(x)$. \end{proof} \begin{remark} Our result holds for generic nonlinear switched systems with bounded uncertainties.
+However, a limitation in the applicability of the switching law $\sigma(x)$ in \eqref{eq:switchinglaw} is that its implementation requires the construction of the controllable sets $\mathbb{C}^k(\Omega)$, $k=1,\dots,N$, with $N$ large enough to ensure that $x \in \mathbb{C}^N(\Omega)$.
+In fact, to compute $\sigma(x)$, one must check whether $x \in \mathbb{C}(\sigma^1,\mathbb{C}^{\kappa(x)-1}(\Omega))$ for some $\sigma^1$; this in turn requires determining $\kappa(x)$, which is obtained by finding the minimum index $k=0,1,\dots,N$ such that $x \in \mathbb{C}^k(\Omega)$.
+For general nonlinear systems, given a RCCS $\Omega$, computing the set $\mathbb{C}^N(\Omega)$ is challenging, but then the switching law can be determined offline and applied without additional computational effort for all $x \in \mathbb{C}^N(\Omega)$.
+In Section~\ref{sec:linear} we present an explicit method to construct the state-dependent switching law $\sigma(x)$ in~\eqref{eq:switchinglaw} for \textit{linear} switched systems with additive uncertainties. \end{remark}

+\begin{remark} The construction of the set-based AG-function in Proposition~\ref{prop:pseudoLyapunov} is inherently conservative, since it relies on identifying a RCCS, which, as mentioned, is challenging for a generic nonlinear system with a generic uncertainty structure.
+Exploring alternative approaches to establish the existence of an AG-function (or construct one), beyond the contractive-set-based construction in Proposition~\ref{prop:pseudoLyapunov}, is therefore a direction for future work. \end{remark}

-Also, the proposed scheme does not establish global attractivity for nonlinear switched systems.
-For uncertainty-free \textit{linear} switched systems, the existence of a RCCS can imply global attractivity under suitable homogeneity assumptions; see \cite{fiacchini2014necessary}.
+The proposed framework establishes local set-attractivity, but does not provide global attractivity or stability properties of the system.
+Conversely, for \textit{uncertainty-free} \textit{linear} switched systems, the existence of a RCCS may imply global attractivity under suitable homogeneity assumptions; see~\cite{fiacchini2014necessary}.

 Next, we briefly examine the specificities of the linear case in Section~\ref{sec:linear} and then, in Section~\ref{sec:AMR}, we consider the case study of control of nonlinear switching dynamics in the context of antimicrobial resistance, illustrating that the region of local attractivity, $\mathcal{L}_R(\Omega)$, can be considerably larger than the obtained RCCS $\Omega$.